sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 Vite server needs `tsconfig` data when pre-bundling `ts` or `tsx`.

-Vite4.2 waits `tsconfig` data being parsed in the plugin hook `configResolved` before server starts up.
-In fact, page request could visit the server once server starts up without `tsconfig` data is ready even though the request might need to wait the `tsconfig` parsing later.
+Vite 4.2 waits for `tsconfig` data to be parsed in the plugin hook `configResolved` before the server starts up.
+Page requests could visit the server once the server starts up without `tsconfig` data ready even though the request might need to wait for the `tsconfig` parsing later.

-Vite4.3 inits `tsconfig` parsing before server starts up, but the server won't wait for it.
+Vite 4.3 inits `tsconfig` parsing before the server starts up, but the server won't wait for it.
 The parsing process runs in the background.
-Once a `ts`-related request comes in, it will have to wait until the `tsconfig` parsing finished.
+Once a `ts`-related request comes in, it will have to wait until the `tsconfig` parsing is finished.

 ### Non-blocking file processing

-There are plenty of `fs` calls in Vite, some of them are synchronous.
+There are plenty of `fs` calls in Vite, and some of them are synchronous.
 These synchronous `fs` calls may block the main thread.
-Vite4.3 changes them to asynchronous.
-Also it's easier to parallelize the asynchronous functions.
+Vite 4.3 changes them to asynchronous.
+Also, it's easier to parallelize the asynchronous functions.
 One thing about asynchronous functions you should care about is that there might be many `Promise` objects to be released after they are resolved.
 Thanks to the smarter resolve strategy, the cost of releasing `fs`-`Promise` objects is much less.

 ## HMR cache

 Consider a simple dependency chain `root <- B <- A`, when `A` is edited, HMR will propagate from `A` to `root`.
 Most of the time, users edit single file once a time.
 In some special cases like `git checkout branch`, there might be plenty of files change at the same time, this will cause duplicate HMR propagation from `B` to `root`.
-In Vite4.3, we cache the files in each HMR propagation chain so that they could be skipped in other HMR propagation chains.
+In Vite 4.3, we cache the files in each HMR propagation chain so that they could be skipped in other HMR propagation chains.

 ## Parallelization

 Parallelization is always a good choice for better performance.
-In Vite4.3, we parallelized some core features includes [imports analysis](https://github.com/vitejs/vite/pull/12754/files), [extract deps' exports](https://github.com/vitejs/vite/pull/12869/files), [resolve module urls](https://github.com/vitejs/vite/pull/12619/files) and [run bulk optimizers](https://github.com/vitejs/vite/pull/12609/files).
+In Vite 4.3, we parallelized some core features includes [imports analysis](https://github.com/vitejs/vite/pull/12754/files), [extract deps' exports](https://github.com/vitejs/vite/pull/12869/files), [resolve module urls](https://github.com/vitejs/vite/pull/12619/files) and [run bulk optimizers](https://github.com/vitejs/vite/pull/12609/files).
 There is indeed an impressive improvement after parallelization.

 ## Javascript optimization

 Do not miss programming language optimization.
-Some interesting javascript optimization cases in Vite4.3:
+Some interesting javascript optimization cases in Vite 4.3:

 ### Substitute `*yield` with callback

-Vite uses [tsconfck](https://github.com/dominikg/tsconfck)(by [@dominikg](https://github.com/dominikg)) to find and parse `tsconfig` files. [tsconfck](https://github.com/dominikg/tsconfck) used to walk the target directory via `*yield`, one disadvantage of generator is that it needs more memory spaces to store its `Generator` object and there would be plenty of generator context switches in the runtime.
+Vite uses [tsconfck](https://github.com/dominikg/tsconfck)(by [@dominikg](https://github.com/dominikg)) to find and parse `tsconfig` files. [tsconfck](https://github.com/dominikg/tsconfck) used to walk the target directory via `*yield`, one disadvantage of the generator is that it needs more memory spaces to store its `Generator` object and there would be plenty of generator context switches in the runtime.
 So [@dominikg](https://github.com/dominikg) substituted `*yield` with callback in the core since v2.1.1.

 Check more details [here](https://github.com/dominikg/tsconfck/pull/84/files).

 ### Substitute `startsWith` & `endsWith` with `===`

-We also noticed that Vite4.2 uses `startsWith` and `endsWith` to check the heading and trailing `'/'` in hot urls.
+We also noticed that Vite 4.2 uses `startsWith` and `endsWith` to check the heading and trailing `'/'` in hot URLs.
 We compared `str.startsWith('x')`'s and `str[0] === 'x'`'s execution benchmarks and found `===` was about ~20% faster than `startsWith`.
 And `endsWith` was about ~60% slower than `===` in the meantime.

 ### Avoid recreating regular expression

-Vite needs a lot of regular expressions to match strings, most of them are static, it would be much better to only use their singletons.
-Vite4.3 hoists regular expressions so they could be reused.
+Vite needs a lot of regular expressions to match strings, most of them are static, so it would be much better to only use their singletons.
+Vite 4.3 hoists regular expressions so they could be reused.

 ## Inch by inch

 > Rome wasn't built in a day

-So was Vite4.3.
+So was Vite 4.3.

 We put a lot of big or small efforts to optimize the performance as much as possible.
-And finally we made it!
+And finally, we made it!

-This article shows the main ideas about how we optimize Vite4.3.
-If you are interesting in more of what we did, see [CHANGELOG](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md) here.
+This article shows the main ideas about how we optimize Vite 4.3.
+If you are interested in more of what we did, see [CHANGELOG](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md) here.

-**Looking forward to sharing with us your Vite4.3 stories.**
+**Looking forward to sharing with us your Vite 4.3 stories.**

 ## Benchmark ecosystem

-- [vite-benchmark](https://github.com/vitejs/vite-benchmark)(by [@fi3ework](https://github.com/fi3ework)): vite uses this repo to test every commit's benchmark, if you are developing a large project with vite, we are happy to test your repo for a more comprehensively performance.
+- [vite-benchmark](https://github.com/vitejs/vite-benchmark)(by [@fi3ework](https://github.com/fi3ework)): vite uses this repo to test every commit's benchmark, if you are developing a large project with vite, we are happy to test your repo for more comprehensive performance.
-- [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect)(by [@antfu](https://github.com/antfu)): vite-plugin-inspect supports to show the plugins' hook time since v0.7.20, and there will be more benchmark graphs in the future, let us know what you need.
+- [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect)(by [@antfu](https://github.com/antfu)): vite-plugin-inspect supports showing the plugins' hook time since v0.7.20, and there will be more benchmark graphs in the future, let us know what you need.
-- [vite-plugin-warmup](https://github.com/bluwy/vite-plugin-warmup)(by [@bluwy](https://github.com/bluwy)): warm up your vite server, speed up the page loading!
+- [vite-plugin-warmup](https://github.com/bluwy/vite-plugin-warmup)(by [@bluwy](https://github.com/bluwy)): warm up your Vite server, and speed up the page loading!